 A note about the walks on this holiday:

-Today's circular walk covers 8 kilometres/5 miles and is graded as moderate.
-It has a total ascent and descent of 400 metres/1,312 feet.
-We expect it to take around 4 hours.
+Today's walk covers 4.5 kilometres/2.8 miles and is graded as leisurely due to its length although some may find the steps a bit challenging.
+It has a total descent of 325 metres/1,066 feet.
+We expect it to take around 2 to 2.5 hours.

 Starting early, we'll take a bus to Amalfi, where we'll catch a boat to the island of Capri (note: from 28th October until the end of the year, we'll board the boat in Sorrento).
 The view from the ferry ride gives us an unobstructed panorama of the coast - be sure to look up and spot the clusters of villages clinging to the dramatic cliff face.